 Mr. Matsumoto What would you like to do to go one step further and open the door to the future together?

-Pharmaceutical Cooperative I think it is important to have a relationship where patients, pharmaceutical companies, medical professionals, government officials, and professionals from each side can have a closer dialogue.
+JPMA I think it is important to have a relationship where patients, JPMA, medical professionals, government officials, and professionals from each side can have a closer dialogue.
 I would be happy if we can have continuous communication while ensuring appropriate relationships and transparency.

 Mr. Sakurai: For those of us who have been able to live longer because of the creation of medicine, we have a strong sense of gratitude toward medicine.
 I hope that our voices will continue to be heard.
 We would like to think together.

-Mr. Komazawa I think it would be good if there are opportunities to meet face to face with medical professionals and government agencies in addition to pharmaceutical companies, so that we can gain a larger perspective.
+Mr. Komazawa I think it would be good to have opportunities to meet face to face with medical professionals and government agencies other than pharmaceutical companies to gain a larger perspective.

 In addition, patient associations are often run by the parties involved, which is exhausting.
 We would like to break out of this situation.
 I would like to ask for your help.